2016–17 GRUNDIGligaen

-The 2016–17 GRUNDIGligaen is the 52nd season of the GRUNDIGligaen, Norwegian's top-tier handball league.
+The 2016–17 GRUNDIGligaen was the 52nd season of the GRUNDIGligaen, Norwegian's top-tier handball league.
 A total of twelve teams contest this season's league.
-Elverum Håndball are the defending champions.
+Elverum Håndball were the defending champions.

+Elverum Håndball defended their title, when they defeated ØIF Arendal in the final 2-1 in matches.

 Format

 The competition format for the 2016–17 season consists of a home-and-away double round-robin system.
 The first eight teams qualifies for play-offs, while the last two plays relegation round.
 The last team of this relegation round is relegated.

 Teams

 The following 12 clubs compete in the GRUNDIGligaen during the 2016–17 season.